zdavidson/zdavidson/README.md

 ### Hi there 👋

-I'm (Zoê)[https://www.zoedavidson.ca/], a Washington, DC based software engineer.
+I'm [Zoë](https://www.zoedavidson.ca/), a Washington, DC based software engineer.

-I'm currently working on (Feedback)[https://feedback-liart.vercel.app/].
-(This is the repo)[https://github.com/zdavidson/feedback], if you'd like to checkout my code.
+I'm currently working on [Feedback](https://feedback-liart.vercel.app/).
+[This is the repo](https://github.com/zdavidson/feedback), if you'd like to checkout my code.

 Feel free to reach out to me at: zoe.a.h.davidson@gmail.com